How Long Does Teeth Whitening Last

 Two types of teeth stains:

-- Intrinsic (internally caused) – caused by certain medications, aging, infection, trauma, etc. This type of stain can be harder to remove but can be done with the right treatment.
+- Intrinsic (internally caused) – caused by certain medications, aging, infection, trauma, etc. This type of stain can be harder to remove, but it can be done with the right treatment.

 - Extrinsic (externally caused) – caused by stain-causing beverages and food.
 Most teeth whiteners work on this type of stain.